-Using Evernote, I selected and added this text from an article on Mainichi Shogakusei Shinbun resulting in the above picture.
-The rockin thing about Evernote in this example is that it automatically makes a title and takes note of the original page you visited so you wont forget later!
+Using Evernote, I selected and added text from an article on Mainichi Shogakusei Shinbun resulting in the above picture.
+The rockin' thing about Evernote is that it automatically makes a title and takes note of the original page you visited so you wont forget later!
 I then removed the pesky hiragana and gave reading the article my best shot.

 Step 2: Identify and list unknown words

-Crap…as you can see I've got a LONG way to go!
 In this step, highlight the words you don't know in red and hope you don't get an atomic red ink bomb like I did!
 It is important to be HONEST with yourself here.
 If you can't read it without any help from hiragana, or if you look it up in the dictionary and say "Oh, right, duh!
-I know this one!" mark it red Donny, because you are OUT OF YOUR ELEMENT! lol.
+I know this one!" mark it red, because you are OUT OF YOUR ELEMENT! lol.
 More seriously, just be conservative, if you don't guess right the first time, it won't hurt you to practice those borderline words a few times.
 In the end, it is really good practice to identify difficult words as they are used in a paragraph.
-When you are finished, your list should look something like this:

 Step 3: Identify and list unknown kanji

-In the vocabulary list, find and highlight kanji in red that you can't recognize right away as demonstrated in the example above.
+In the vocabulary list, find and highlight kanji in red that you can't recognize right away.
 Once identified, use a Japanese dictionary to make a list of kanji for future reference.
 I found the website jisho.org VERY useful in completing this step.
 Copy and paste the unknown kanji from the vocab list to the kanji list and as long as you don't cut and paste anything else, you can simply paste it again into the kanji search page of jisho.org.
 Once you look up the kanji, the website spits out more information than anyone can dream about that specific kanji.
 I recommend at least taking note of all the different readings for the kanji and the definition in English.
 One extra step I took was to include other words that that kanji appears in to practice recognition in general.
 Jisho.org has a great feature to do this by pressing on the link in the "Kanji" page called "Words Containing" and usually zillions of words will come up that use this kanji, which can then be paired down to common words if desired.
-Here is an example of a finished kanji list made from an article:

 Step 4: Study the new lists